jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Computations are updated daily.

-* Only problems that have a **Maximum Attempts** setting of 1 or higher are included on the report.
-For problems with a **Maximum Attempts** setting of greater than 1, each student contributes a maximum of 1 to the answer count, even if the same answer is provided in multiple attempts.
+* Problems are included on the report if students can click **Check** to submit their responses.
+If students can only save their responses without submitting them (that is, the **Maximum Attempts** for the problem is set to 0), data is not available for student answer distribution computations.

-* Only problem activity that occurred after October 2013 is included.
-In addition, at least one student must have submitted an answer after early March 2014.
+* Only problem activity that occurred after 23 October 2013 is included.
+In addition, at least one student must have submitted an answer after 6 March 2014.

 **Answer Distribution CSV file**